French ship Royal Louis (1692)

-The Royal Louis was a First Rank ship of the line of the French Royal Navy, designed and constructed by François Coulomb.
+Royal Louis was a First Rank ship of the line of the French Royal Navy, designed and constructed by François Coulomb.
 She replaced an earlier ship of the same name.

 Following completion in 1693, the 48-pounder guns on her lower deck were replaced by 36-pounders.
 She initially had 6-pounder guns, later replaced by 8-pounders, and 4-pounders, replaced by 6-pounders.

 Brest Dockyard noted in 1715 that she was usable only in summertime and her upperworks were beginning to rot.
 She was condemned in 1723 at Brest and broken up there in 1727.